Who are we?

 Where a complaint is related to your rights under the Rights of Passengers in Bus and Coach Transport Regulations and you are not satisfied with our response, then you can refer the complaint to Bus Users UK.

-These Conditions of Carriage apply to all Ember services as of 8th September 2020 and replace all previous versions.
+These Conditions of Carriage apply to all Ember services as of the date at the top of this page and replace all previous versions.
 They may be amended from time to time.
 A copy of any previous versions will be available on our website.

 The governing law for these Conditions of Carriage shall be the laws of Scotland and the Courts of Scotland shall have exclusive jurisdiction.